glitchdotcom/learn-compute/README.md

 * Open the dev tools and find the `location` cookie
 * Navigate to a page that doesn't exist, like `/ohno`
 * Navigate to a path beginning with "p" like `/private`
+* Navigate to a path that returns JSON like `/data.json`

 ### Edit your code